peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromJSONString(
         string str);

+<b>At the moment, use the overload of this method that takes a CBOREncodeOptions object.
+The object  `CBOREncodeOptions.Default`  contains recommended settings for CBOREncodeOptions, and those settings may be adopted by this overload (without a CBOREncodeOptions argument) in the next major version.</b>

-Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format.If a JSON object has the same key, only the last given value will be used for each duplicated key.
+Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format.

+If a JSON object has the same key, only the last given value will be used for each duplicated key.

 <b>Parameters:</b>